African American–Jewish relations

 African Americans and Jewish Americans have interacted throughout much of the history of the United States.
-This relationship has included widely publicized cooperation and conflict, and—since the 1970s—it has been an area of significant academic research.
+This relationship has included widely publicized cooperation and conflict, and it has been an area of significant academic research since the 1970s.
 Cooperation during the Civil Rights Movement was strategic and significant, culminating in the Civil Rights Act of 1964.

 The relationship has also featured conflicts and controversies which are related to such topics as the Black Power movement, Zionism, affirmative action, and the antisemitic trope concerning the alleged dominant role of American and Caribbean-based Jews in the Atlantic slave trade.